jonathanvanschenck/pyEMLearn/README.md

  - [ ] Add Poynting vector functionality to `field` object
  - [x] Begin thinking about RCWA
  - [ ] Fix RCWA, its broke AF
-# V1 To Do, Obsolete
- - [x] Flesh out interface object with "t" matrix
- - [x] Add interface object to layers objects (and halfplane objects)
- - [ ] Modify utils objects to be more general
- - [ ] Change materials repr functions to NOT return parameters, put that in a "summary" function
- - [ ] Finish Docstring-ing
- - [x] Restructure the materials catalog
- - [ ] Add more asserts to System.__init__ to make sure that transmission layers arn't actually injection layers, or gap layers arn't actually just thickness zero layers, etc.
- - [x] Improve computational efficiency for LHI materials? (using 2c.pdf)
- - [ ] Spend some time making all the class variable names consistent in their case/-/_ usage
- - [x] Add config and license files
- - [x] Get Setup on PyPi
- - [ ] Add anisotropy functionality
- - [ ] Make some better examples (bragg reflectors)
- - [ ] Add parallelization options for parameter sweep calculations
- - [x] Add ellipsometric variable support
- - [x] Add internal field support